Prior to submitting your dissertation or thesis to the NMSU Graduate School, consider the following:

 "the thesis prayer" by jonolist is licensed under CC BY-SA 2.0

 Is what you are using protected by copyright?
 Aren't sure?
-For a list of what types of work that are typically considered protected by copyright, check the What is copyrighted list here.
+For a list of types of work that are typically considered protected by copyright, check the What is copyrighted list here.

 You do not need permission if any one of the following is true: